gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve the tokens used while integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map and Facebook.
+Use this API to retrieve the tokens used while integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map and Facebook. **Note** - Token values are encrypted with AES encryption using a secret key.
+Kindly reach out to the developers for obtaining the secret key.

 *Returned Response:*